 The return that never happened

 Undoubtedly, Hašek would have let Švejk return to Prague unhurt.
 He would have let him drink his Velké Popovice beer at U kalicha at six o'clock in the evening, this time with Sappeur Vodička.
 Bretschneider—the instrument of oppression—would be gone, along with the lingering odour that poisoned the air.
-We may well speculate on what Švejk was to experience from mid-July 1915 until his return to Prague in 1920.
+We may well speculate about what Švejk was to experience from mid-July 1915 until his return to Prague in 1920.
 Still, Hašek would surely have continued to roughly align his hero's itinerary with his own journey across the Eurasian continent.
-Hašek might also have let Švejk experience the same rejection and hostility that he, branded a "Bolshevik" and a "traitor", endured when he returned to independent Czechoslovakia in December 1920.
+Hašek might also have let Švejk face the same rejection and hostility that he, branded a "Bolshevik" and a "traitor", endured when he returned to independent Czechoslovakia in December 1920.